PapiLer/Reforestation/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## I started a new business making yachts in my attic this year...the sails are going through the roof